Winter Energy Bills Lower your winter heating bills by switching to a cheaper energy provider with Selectra today.

 • The storage size

 Before buying a biomass boiler, you should request quotes from different companies to compare prices.
 In addition to the boiler itself, you should also get a quote for how much it will cost to deliver and install the biomass boiler.
-You might be able to get an indirect boiler grant from the SEAI.

 Energy